George Lanchester: Depression years

 A boardroom battle in which George and his elder brother Frederick found themselves on the same side concerned the need to diversify the range down-market: between 1925 and 1929 George submitted to the board proposals for a less expensive luxury car of just six cylinders which would have enjoyed a Fiscal horsepower (which effectively defined car classes in Britain at the time) of 16 hp.
 Other directors preferred to concentrate only on the upper echelons of the car market, however, which left the business vulnerable to the economic downturn which arrived at the end of the 1920s.
 In 1931 the company's bankers decided they no longer wished to provide Lanchester's relatively modest overdraft, giving the company two weeks to pay up.
 The company was steamrollered into a sale of the business to BSA-Daimler which had a much larger overdraft, but which, as a major military supplier, enjoyed a privileged position with a UK political and banking establishment which remembered too well one world war and were no doubt mindful of a need to prepare for the next one.

-George Lanchester remained with the company following the take-over, but he no longer called the shots, and was reportedly distressed to see the Lanchester badge decorating cars such as the Lanchester Ten, essentially a rebranded BSA 10, and one for which press releases were claiming a power output of 32 bhp although 26 bhp was the maximum actual power ever extracted from the little car.
+George Lanchester remained with the company following the take-over, but he no longer called the shots, and was reportedly distressed to see the Lanchester badge decorating cars such as the small Lanchester Ten, essentially a rebranded BSA Ten, and one for which press releases were claiming a power output of 32 bhp although 26 bhp was the maximum actual power ever extracted from the car.
 George saw his own Lanchester designs scrapped, while Lanchester increasingly became a manufacturer of Daimler type vehicles.
 In 1936 George left the company he had founded with his brothers and went to work for Alvis.

 Later decades

 During his three years with Alvis George's responsibilities included setting out a design for the Alvis 12/70, before transferring to the company's Mechanical Warfare Department, where experience of armoured car design during the First World War was of particular relevance.
 Subsequently, during the Second World War, George, by now reaching his later 60s, worked for the Sterling Armament Company.

 After the war George continued to work, both as editor of the Automobile Engineers' Years Book, and as a consultant engineer to Russell Newberry Ltd, where his work included projects involving cylinder head designs for industrial diesel engines.
-However, in 1961, the year in which he became 87, the company changed hands, and in George's words he was "given the sack for being too old".
+However, in 1961, the year in which he became 77, the company changed hands, and in George's words he was "given the sack for being too old".

 His wife having died in the early 1950s, George's final years were buoyed up by a second marriage but hampered by his failing eyesight.